Virtualaw · How the System Works

 Stage 7 is Onboarding — Sequence 3 fires on the Engagement tag, the matter is officially opened, and the client moves from prospect to active file.
 That’s the final stage of the pipeline.

-Virtualaw Onboarding — How a Signed Engagement Becomes an Active Client Matter
+Onboarding — How a Signed Engagement Becomes an Active Client Matter

 The Final Stage

 The Engagement tag is applied the moment the onboarding form is completed and payment is confirmed.
-It's the final tag in the pipeline — the signal that this contact has transitioned from prospect to client.
+It’s the final tag in the pipeline — the signal that this contact has moved from prospect to client.

 Everything in Stage 7 flows from this single tag.